 The two main reasons behind water overflowing are buildup of lint in the drain hose and faulty hose connection.

 - If you haven’t cleaned the hose pipe that connects to the drain line for a long time, then you will find that a ball of lint is causing the clog.
 This can prevent the water from draining and, in fact, cause it to come out from the hose.

 - Move your washing machine forward and inspect the hose connection.
 Are there any cracks in the pipe?
 Is the pipe bent the wrong way?
 If you see any problem, replace the pipe immediately!

 Stuffing the washer with too many clothes can also cause the water to overflow.
 When you are in a hurry, you probably add more detergent in the slot.
 This is another problem that can lead to an overflowing washing machine.
 The suds in the water rise too high and then trickle down, which creates a nastier mess than just water.

 First, switch off the power to the washing machine.
 Stopping the washer by pressing the cancel button will start the drying cycle, which will worsen the overflow.
 Empty the washing machine and then mop up the water.
 If the damage is extensive, then call professional cleaning services to dry the floor.

 To prevent this from happening again, the best thing to do is install a standpipe.
 The drain water will flow directly into the sewage line, which will minimize the mess.

-For professional cleaning services, contact Service Team of Professionals.
+For professional cleaning services, contact STOP Restoration.
 They offer 24/7 emergency service in Boulder City, Summerlin, Whitney Ranch and many other areas.
 Make a quick call to S.T.O.P. at 702-803-3094 for emergency cleaning.